ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 period are "hidden", to see the `.config` directory in the terminal use `ls -la ~`.
-With the optional ``--path=<target_dir>`` you could specifiy the directory where to save the configuration file.
+With the optional ``--path=<target_dir>`` you could specifiy the directory in which the configuration file can be saved.
 For instance, you can provide the path to your working directory as the `target_dir`.
-Note that if a configuration file by that name already exists in the default location, the `get_config_user` command will not update the file as ESMValTool will not overwrite the file.
+Note, if a configuration file by that name already exists in the default location, the `get_config_user` command will not update the file as ESMValTool will not overwrite the file.
 You will have to move the file first if you want an updated copy of the default user configuration file.